merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 The majority of the steps used in this workflow are extensively described in the [anvi'o user tutorial for metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/), however, in contrast to that tuturial, which begins with the FASTA files of contigs and BAM files, this workflow includes steps *to get there*, including quality filtering of raw reads, assembling them into contigs, and mapping short reads steps.

 **The default entering point** to the metagenomics workflow is the raw paired-end sequencing reads for one or more shotgun metagenomes. **The default end point** of the workflow is an anvi'o merged profile database ready for refinement of bins (or whatever it is that you want to do with it), along with an annotated anvi'o contigs database.
-While these are the default entry and end points, there are many more ways to use the metagenomic workflow taht we will demonstrate later.
+While these are the default entry and end points, there are many more ways to use the metagenomic workflow that we will demonstrate later.

 The workflow includes the following steps: